ucfopen/Materia/README.md

 Configuration settings are handled through environment variables.
 There are several ways to accomplish changing these settings (yay, flexibility!).
 Pick the one that best suits your deployment.

-> Note: It is crutial that you don't expose phpinfo() pages to the web.
+> Note: It is crucial that you don't expose phpinfo() pages to the web.
 It will display your secrets!
 > In development mode, Materia exposes `/dev/php-info`!).

 ### Configure Using .env